min2ha/ukwa-site/content/target/59477/index.en.md

   "subject": null
 }

-# Telegraph, The: Army of therapists to be sent into schools to tackle anxiety epidemic

 News article covering proposals in a government green paper on children and young people’s mental health.
 The internet is blamed for the sharp increase in the rise of mental health issues for the younger generation